 Currently Tibet is included in China and Wondermondo is reviewing the country in the present-day borders of Tibet Autonomous region.

 Few countries in the world are as shrouded in myths and legends as Tibet is.
-This is land with mountainous (highest mountains in the world!), rugged and harsh terrain - and lots of unspoilt nature.
-All this scenery is dotted with thousands of historical landmarks - megaliths, cliff art, abandoned and existing towns and cities, thousands of rock-cut chambers and passages, monasteries.
-The history of Tibet to a large extent still is a mystery and promises exciting discoveries in future.
+This is land with mountainous (highest mountains in the world!), rugged and harsh terrain – and lots of unspoilt nature.
+All this scenery is dotted with thousands of historical landmarks – megaliths, cliff art, abandoned and existing towns and cities, thousands of rock-cut chambers and passages, monasteries.

-Highlights of Tibet are:
+The most amazing wonders of Tibet are:

 - Buddhist and Bön monasteries.
 The numerous monasteries of Tibet are the keepers and developers of the traditions in this country, here are stored old writings and artwork.
 Mysterious is the Bön tradition – a relict of the distant past and extinct cultures of Tibet.